synapseweb3/forcerelay/guide/src/templates/help_templates/help.md

     clear           Clear objects, such as outstanding packets on a channel config          Validate Hermes configuration file
-    create          Create objects (client, connection, or channel) on chains fee             Interact with the fee middleware
+    create          Create objects (client, connection, or channel) on chains eth-ckb         Relay ETH headers to CKB and maintain them in CKB contract fee             Interact with the fee middleware
-    forcerelay      Relay ETH headers to CKB and maintain them in CKB contract health-check    Performs a health check of all chains in the the config help            Print this message or the help of the given subcommand(s) keys            Manage keys in the relayer for each chain
+    health-check    Performs a health check of all chains in the the config help            Print this message or the help of the given subcommand(s) keys            Manage keys in the relayer for each chain